-Registration for kids interested in Partners in Technology is now full.
-Please check back in Summer 2019 for our next session.
+Please check back here for updates on future sessions.
 This program is for ages 10-14 only.

 About Partners in Technology

 Partners in Technology pairs children ages 10-14 years old with an adult mentor from the community with experience in a technology field or area of study.
 Partners meet at the library weekly for one-hour sessions over the course of 8 weeks.
 Meeting times are chosen based on mentor and participant availability.
 During these sessions, partners explore coding, robotic, and circuitry/hardware concepts using a variety of free, open-source online and physical resources.

 Partners in Technology is designed to help foster Computer Science and Computational Thinking skills while encouraging a love of learning and technology exploration.
 Sessions are led by participant interest and mentor expertise.

 The Normal Public Library is looking for mentors and participants to grow and expand the Partners in Technology Program in the future.
 If you are interested in mentoring, you can register here.
 Student registration is full at this time.
 Check back in Summer 2019 to register for our next session.
 Please feel free to contact Lyndsey Carney for more information.